Mass varying dark matter and its cosmological signature: Background evolution

 In the early Universe before $z_t$, the \species{} acts as radiation and would add to the total relativistic energy density in addition to the photons and neutrinos.
 This can be quantified as the extra relativistic degrees of freedom $\dneff$ defined as

 where $\rho^\mathrm{th}_\nu$ is the thermal energy density of a single neutrino species.
 Because the Universe was radiation dominated before $z\simeq3400$, any extra relativistic energy would have changed the rate of expansion of the Universe.
 This would have affected the production of light elements during the epoch of big bang nucleosynthesis (BBN) and could also affect the angular power spectra of the fluctuations in the cosmic microwave background (CMB) coming from the epoch of recombination.
 Very precise observational data from these two era helps us constrain $\dneff$.
 The fit to the data of the light element abundance in the Universe yields $\neff=2.85\pm0.3$\,\cite{Cyburt:2015mya}.
+The CMB data from Planck 2018 gives $\neff=2.89^{+0.36}_{-0.38}$ for the TTTEEE+lensing analysis\,\cite{Planck:2018vyg}.